tarockey/azure-debug-relay/README.md

 1. Your remote code in `attach` mode.

 Both machines can be isolated behind NAT or virtual networks - all they need is to be able to connect to Azure Relay resource.
-Azure Relay carries a secure tunnel, just as if these machines were in the same VPN.
+Azure Relay maintains a secure tunnel, just as if these machines were on the same machine.

 ![Azure Relay Debugging Bridge](https://raw.githubusercontent.com/vladkol/azure-debug-relay/main/images/debug-relay-diagram.png)